FACTBOX-Status of US nuclear plants in Hurricane Irene's path

-Plant employees are securing equipment and readying extra staff for the storm.

-Dominion Resources Inc (D.N) will reduce power at its two-unit 2,111-megawatt Millstone plant
+Dominion Resources Inc (D.N) is reducing power at its two-unit 2,111-megawatt Millstone plant

 STATE OWNER PLANT STATUS SO FAR UNIT TYPE CAPACITY MW